-Exemptions from this Co imponent; Section 8 only PHAs are not required to complete this section.

-1. Yes No: Has the PHA designated or applied for approval to designate or does the PHA plan to apply to designate any public housing for occupancy only by the elderly families or only by families with disabilities, or by elderly families and families with disabilities or will apply for designation for occupancy by only elderly families or only families with disabilities, or by elderly families and families with disabilities as provided by section 7 of the U.S. Housing Act of 1937 (42 U.S.C.
+Exemptions from this Component; Section 8 only PHAs are not required to complete this section.
+1. Xes No: Has the PHA designated or applied for approval to designate or does the PHA plan to apply to designate any public housing for occupancy only by the elderly families or only by families with disabilities, or by elderly families and families with disabilities or will apply for designation for occupancy by only elderly families or only families with disabilities, or by elderly families and families with disabilities as provided by section 7 of the U.S. Housing Act of 1937 (42 U.S.C.
 1437e) in the upcoming fiscal year?
 (If "No", skip to the next component.
 If "yes", complete one activity description for each development, unless the PHA is eligible to complete a streamlined submission; PHAs completing streamlined submissions may skip to the next component.)

-2. Activity Descripti ion

-Yes No: Has the PHA provided all required activity description information for this component in the optional Public Housing Asset Management Table?
+2. Activity Description on Yes No: Has the PHA provided all required activity description information for this component in the optional Public Housing Asset Management Table?
 If "yes", skip to the next component.
 If "No", complete the Activity Description table below.

-De signation of Public Housing Activity Description

-1a.
-Development nar ne: All Elderly/Disabled Program Developments (See supplemental

-table below)

-1b.
-Development (pr supplemental table b oject) number: All Elderly/Disabled Program Developments (See elow)

-2. Designation type: ,

-y only the elderly

-1 , y families with disabilities

-y only elderly families and families with disabilities (in ratio of

-30% disabled at each site)

-3. Application status

-Approved; included in the PHA's Designation Plan 🖂 Submitted, pending approval 🗌

-Planned appli

-onths, the BHA plans an application for a new Designated Housing

-Plan.) , 1 11

-ion approved, submitted, or planned for submission: (05/13/14)

-1 this designation constitute a (select one)

-n Plan - extension of prior Designation Plan

-Revision of a pre eviously-approved Designation Plan
+Des signation of Public Housing Activity Description - ne: All Elderly/Disabled Program Developments (See supplemental table below) oiset) mymhem All Eldenly/Dischled Dusseum Develorments (Co- supplemental table be oject) number: All Elderly/Disabled Program Developments (See 2.
+Designation type: , Occupancy by y only the elderly y families with disabilities y only elderly families and families with disabilities (in ratio of 3.
+Application status 20% disabled at each site) (select one) cluded in the PHA's Designation Plan · ending approval Planned appli • onths, the BHA plans an application for a new Designated Housing Plan.) ion approved, submitted, or planned for submission: Approved on 06/ 25/15.
+Approved on 06/ 25/15. his designation constitute a (select one)

-in Number of units anecieo: 5/45
+6. Number of units affected: 3313

-7. Coverage of action (select one) Part of the development
+7. Coverage of action (select one)

-Total development (See supplemental table below)
+$\boxtimes$ Part of the development (See supplemental table below)

+Total development

-Update to 2015 plan: The BHA continues to monitor the percentages of elderly and non-elderly disabled households living in each Elderly/Disabled Development on an ongoing basis.
-When the percentage of elderly households occupying a development reaches 65%, the development is flagged so that each subsequent offer of housing will be reviewed by a Manager in the Occupancy Department.
-When the percentage of elderly households occupying a development reaches 70%, the BHA will turn off Designated Housing preference points to elderly applicant households for this development.
-If the percentage of elderly households occupying a development falls below 70%, the BHA will turn on Designated Housing Preference points to elderly applicant households for this development.
+Update to 2016 plan: The new DHP applies to all units across the Elderly-Disabled portfolio except for wheelchair units, all of which are exempt from the DHP.
+BHA continues to monitor the percentages of elderly and non-elderly disabled households living in each Elderly/Disabled Development on an ongoing basis.
+When the percentage of elderly households occupying a development reaches 75%, the development is flagged so that each subsequent offer of housing will be reviewed by a Manager in the Occupancy Department.
+When the percentage of elderly households occupying a development reaches 80%, the BHA will turn off Designated Housing preference points to elderly applicant households for this development and turn on the Designated Housing preference for the disabled.
+If the percentage of elderly households occupying a development falls below 80%, the BHA will turn on Designated Housing Preference points to elderly applicant households for this development.